Soon small cars in UP 112 fleet to reduce emergency response time | Science-Environment

-Soon smaller cars will be replacing some of the bigger SUVs used by Uttar Pradesh police's 112 service, in a move aimed at further improving emergency response time, a top official said.
+Smaller cars will soon replace some bigger SUVs used by Uttar Pradesh police's 112 emergency service to improve response time to distress calls and enable teams to access congested areas and narrow lanes faster, a senior official said.

-The step will affect police's emergency response at sites located in markets, congested areas, narrow lanes and all such places where the PRVs (police response vehicles) lose precious time in traffic snarls because of their size, the official said.
+There are times police response vehicles lose precious time in traffic snarls because of their size and there are also occasions when they themselves cause jams, said Additional Director General of Police (112 services) Asim Arun.

-The UP Police's 112 service (formerly the 100 service) currently has around 4,500 vehicles of which nearly 3,000 are four-wheeler SUVs and the remaining two-wheeler motorcycles.
+The UP Police's 112 service (formerly the 100 services) currently has around 4,500 vehicles of which nearly 3,000 are four-wheeler SUVs and the remaining two-wheeler motorcycles.

 Arun said currently the UP police's average response time in urban areas stands 7 to 8 minutes, while in rural areas it is 15 to 20 minutes.
-On the difference in response time in urban and rural areas, he said there are more events from urban areas where deployment of PRVs is also higher, while the relatively longer response time in rural areas is because distress calls are not frequent and locations of villages is also isolated.
+On the difference in response time in urban and rural areas, he said there are more events from urban areas where the deployment of PRVs is also higher, while the relatively long response time in rural areas is because distress calls are not frequent and locations of villages are also isolated.

 ''But as far as capacity is concerned, we are technically equipped for it,'' Arun said.